Hello dear, I am extremely grateful that you ended up here to get to know more about me.

 I am the happy husband of the love of my life, partner in business and in life, Diana, and father of two beautiful children Enzo and Sofia: these three people are the loves of my life.
 I am an entrepreneur, writer and creator at large.
 I am fluent in French, English and Spanish.
-I also describe myself as an empath: I have a great ability to feel people’s feelings which is a blessing and also a curse at times.
-I am a vegan and a minimalist.
+I also identify as an empath: I have a great ability to feel people’s feelings which is a blessing and also a curse at times.

 Born in France, on November 9th 1983, I grew in the south of France from two beautiful beings.
 I am extremely grateful for my parents who raised me with so much love.
 They showered me with love.
 While growing up in the projects in a blue color environment, I have never felt that I ever needed anything.
 My parents are the best thing that could have happened to me.
 They are my rock.
 They taught me the importance of being an empathetic human being, the values of hard-work and respect.
 They thought me the importance of generosity and compassion.
 They are the ones that gave me a great sense of responsibility as it comes to parenting.
 I owe them everything.